SkillBeatsAll/SkillBeatsAll/README.md

 # 👋 Hey, I'm Joel 👨‍💻

-I am a Javascript developer, with a love for learning.
+I am a Javascript/Delphi developer, with a love for learning.
 I am very passionate about all things technology!

-#### 🔭 I'm currently working on projects aimed at improving my programming skills.
+#### 🔭 I'm currently working on projects aimed at improving my programming skills, as well as school-based projects.

 ## ⚡ Tech Stack